-- a) Catchment Area This is a designated area from which rainwater flows into watercourses. - b) Catchment Area Advisory Committee......This refers to a Committee of not more than 15 members appointed by the Minister. - c) "In-Stream Habitat"......These includes the physical structure of a water resource and the associated vegetation in relation to the bed of the water course. - d) "Ground water"......Means the water of underground streams, channels, artesian basins, reservoirs, lakes and other bodies of water in the ground, and includes water in interstices below the water table; - e) "Landholder" In relation to lands, means the registered of the land or the person whom the land is otherwise vested by law, and includes:- - Any person who by any established right, custom or estate whatsoever is, or is entitled to be the holder or possession of the land; - Any person lawfully holding or occupying land in accordance with the provisions of any law empowering the allotment of land upon the promise of title, subject to the fulfilment by the allottee of prescribed conditions; and - Any person to whom a mining lease or mining location has been granted under the Mining Act. - f) Pollution......
-In relation to water resource, means any direct or indirect alteration of the physical, thermal, chemical or biological properties of the water resources so as to make it:- - Less fit for any beneficial purpose for which it is or may reasonably be expected to be used; or g) "Resource Quality"......This means the quality of all the aspects of a water resource including:-
+- a) Catchment Area This is a designated area from which rainwater flows into watercourses. - b) Catchment Area Advisory Committee......This refers to a Committee of not more than 15 members appointed by the Minister. - c) -In-Stream Habitat[∥]......These includes the physical structure of a water resource and the associated vegetation in relation to the bed of the water course. - e) -Landholder In relation to lands, means the registered of the land or the person whom the land is otherwise vested by law, and includes:- - Any person who by any established right, custom or estate whatsoever is, or is entitled to be the holder or possession of the land; - Any person lawfully holding or occupying land in accordance with the provisions of any law empowering the allotment of land upon the promise of title, subject to the fulfilment by the allottee of prescribed conditions; and - Any person to whom a mining lease or mining location has been granted under the Mining Act. - f) Pollution......
+In relation to water resource, means any direct or indirect alteration of the physical, thermal, chemical or biological properties of the water resources so as to make it:-